cloudbees-days/Rollout-Workshop-Steps/front-end-feature-flags.md

 Once the image has built, we will run that image inside of a Docker container with the following command: ```docker run -d -p 8080:8080 rollout-java```

-Now go to localhost:3000 to see your webapp in action.
+Now go to http://localhost:3000 to see your webapp in action.

 ## Feature Flag Implementation

-In this first lab we will be adding a feature flag called Admin Control, with the idea of creating an admin and regular user role for our web application.
+In this first lab we will be adding a feature flag called Admin Control, with the idea of creating an admin and a regular user role for our web application.
 An admin will have all of the access that you see initially, the ability to add new courses and edit existing ones.
-A regular user will only be able to view existing courses, they will not be able to add new courses or edit existing ones.
+Regular users will only be able to view existing courses, they will not be able to add new courses or edit existing ones.

 First, head to ```/frontend-spring-boot-react-crud-full-stack-with-maven/src/flags.js``` In there we will add a flag called adminFlag inside the Flags constant.